OpenGit-Development/ssource/README.md

 <!-- about -->

-SSource is a Discord bot that allows you to discover open-source projects on GitHub.
+SSource is a Discord bot developed by OpenGit that allows you to discover open-source projects on GitHub that you can contribute to.
 It is written in JavaScript and uses the Discord.js library.
+It has multiple commands to serve the needs of your discord server members just right!
+It is built keeping in mind the efficiency, and the user experience at first.
+It is currently in initial beta testing.

 ## Features